VishnuK11/People-Counting/README.md

 ```

 ## Getting Started
-To get started, install the proper dependencies either via Anaconda or Pip.
-I recommend Anaconda route for people using a GPU as it configures CUDA toolkit version for you.
+To get started, install the proper dependencies using Pip.
+Refer to tangoeye_run.ipynb for using code blocks.
+Alternatively, individual code blocks are explained below.

 ### Pip
 (TensorFlow 2 packages require a pip version >19.0.)